Each semester, you are invited to attend and observe a class from a selection of courses that are made 'open' to UQ staff.

 • Delivery: 2–hour lecture, 2–hour workshop

-• Level: undergraduate third year students
+• Level: undergraduate, fourth year

 Teaching tools and techniques